Salavan province: Demographics

-The population of the province as per the 2015 census was 396,942 distributed over eight districts.
+The population of the province as per the 2015 census was 396,942.
 The ethnic groups in the province comprise the Tahoy, Pako, Katang, Kado, Suay, and Laven.

 Economy

-Salavan province is one of the most important coffee producing areas of Laos along with Champasak province and Sekong province.
-Arabica coffee and coffee beans are the products of the Bolaven Plateau which is an export revenue product and can also be bought in villages along the roads.
+Salavan province is “one of the most important coffee producing areas of Laos” along with Champasak province and Sekong province.
+Arabica coffee and coffee beans are the products of the Bolaven Plateau which is an export revenue product and can be bought in villages along the roads.

 Landmarks

 Katang village in Toomlarn District is known for silk weaving.
-Here the Lapup Festival is held in late February, when buffaloes are sacrificed.
-Hence, the festival is also called the Katu and Alak Buffalo Sacrifice.
-The village is located on the Ho Chi Minh Trail where UXOs are found and are a threat to the people.
-However, people still collect the war relics and sell them.
+Here the Lapup Festival is held in February, when buffaloes are sacrificed.
+Hence, the festival is called the Katu and Alak Buffalo Sacrifice.
+The village is located on the Ho Chi Minh Trail where UXOs are found.
+People collect the war relics and sell them.

 Tahoy town is where the Tahoy ethnic groups reside; there are about 30,000 of them.
 Their cultural practice involves shamanistic rituals combined with animism.
 During the festivals, people of the town erect totems made in the form of a diamond as a warning to outsiders not to enter the town.
-Tigers are a common sight in this town which keeps the people indoors during the night.
+Tigers are a sight in this town which keeps the people indoors during the night.

-Tatlo on the Bolaven Plain is known for Katu and Alak villages, as well as a waterfall.
+Tatlo on the Bolaven Plain is known for Katu and Alak villages, and a waterfall.